NVIDIA/DeepLearningExamples/DGLPyTorch/DrugDiscovery/SE3Transformer/README.md

 By default, the resulting logs are stored in `/results/`.
 This can be changed with `--log_dir`.

-You can connect your existing Weights & Biases account by setting the `WANDB_API_KEY` environment variable.
+You can connect your existing Weights & Biases account by setting the WANDB_API_KEY environment variable, and enabling the `--wandb` flag.
+If no API key is set, `--wandb` will log the run anonymously to Weights & Biases.

 **Checkpoints**